What is Monzo business?

 - Savings pots - separate your money into pots

 - Tax pots - Put money aside for tax bills with tax pots.
-You can choose to transfer money manually or set aside an automatic amount each month (pro users only)
+You can choose to transfer money manually or set aside an automatic amount each month (Pro account only)

 - Multi-user access - Limited companies can add up to two other people to access and manage the account.
-All three users will be able to make payments, see incoming and outgoing payments and edit account information (pro users only)
+All three users will be able to make payments, see incoming and outgoing payments and edit account information (Pro account only)